LrWm3/auto-version/README.md

 See `auto-version.spec.groovy` for an example of this script being called.

-> Must be run from project root.
+> `auto-version.spec.groovy` must be run from project root.
 See below.

 ```bash
 # Must be called from root directory of this project
 cd auto-version
 groovy src/auto-version.spec.groovy
 ```
+> `auto-version.groovy` can be run from anywhere.

 ## Notes